Occupational Therapy for Children: Signs and Support

 Every child is different but there are a number of key signs that indicate your child may benefit from occupational therapy.
 These include, but are not limited to:

-Ψ Difficulties with visual processing
+Ψ Difficulties with processing sensory information

 Click here for a developmental milestone guide.